Russ Harvey Consulting - Computer and Internet Services

 Your security software may operate differently but you should be able to duplicate the following steps.

 Check your software settings and any logs to see if a particular program is blocked or if all Internet access is disabled.
+Your product manual or the company's website should give you more information.

 Avoid Multiple Security Programs